-Every normal parent takes delight in the healthy growth and development of his child.
-Parents derive a sort of pleasure, joy, or fulfillment in watching their children grow up in every aspect of life into responsible adults who can be trusted with responsibility and authority.
+Every normal parent takes special delight in the healthy growth and development of his child.
+Parents derive a great pleasure, joy, or fulfillment in watching their children grow up in every aspect of life into responsible adults who can be trusted with responsibility and authority.

 Parents take special pride or delight in speaking about their children’s healthy growth and development, successes and achievements in life.

 Likewise, God takes delight in His children healthy spiritual growth and development.
 God loves to see every believer grow up in all things into Christ.

 God has made abundant provision in the Church for every born-again believer to grow up in all things into Christ.